ggmichael/craterstats/README.md

 The `-p` indicates the start of an overplot definition.
 Following this, the path to the data source is given: this will produce a simple data plot with the default binning, colour and plot symbol
 (note that %sample% is a special path abbreviation to a craterstats installation directory - it's not needed for your own data).
 After the second `-p`, an additional overplot is specified: this time, a poisson age evaluation for the diameter range 0.2–0.7 km.
-Note that parameters within an overplot definition are separated by a `,`.
+Parameters within an overplot definition are separated by a `,`.

     craterstats -cs neukumivanov -p source=%sample%/Pickering.scc -p type=poisson,range=[.2,.7]